 Access to the TOE is also an important factor.
-It is assumed here that the attacker would obtain the TOE and that beside other factors there is no time limit in analysing or modifying the TOE.
-Differences are defined in the status and functionality of the device to be analysed/tested.
+It is assumed here that the TOE would be purchased or otherwise obtained by the the attacker and that beside other factors if necessary - the attacker may analyse and/or modify the TOE.
+Differences are defined in the status and functionality of the device to be analysed/modified/tested.
 This shall replace the CEM factor "Access to TOE".